When your application to become an English Language Assistant has been accepted, the next step will be to prepare for your placement.

 Try to find out some basic facts before you go about the education system of the country you are going to.
 Information about the education systems in Europe can be found on the Eurydice website.

 To help you with teaching, the Language Assistant – Teaching English site contains tips and resources to help you in the classroom.
-The British Council office in the area you placed in may also have information and materials to help you.
+The British Council office in the area you are placed may also have information and materials to help you.

 Make sure that you: